ezekg/xo/README.md

 #   Vader said, "No, I am your father." in a normal voice.
 #   Luke said, "No. No!
 That's not true!
 That's impossible!" in a shocked voice.
 ```

-As you can see, we've taken the matches and created a new string out of them.
-We
-also supplied a [fallback value](#fallback-values) for the third match (`$3`) using
-the `?:` operator that gets used if no match is found.

-When you create a regular expression, wrapping a subexpression in parenthesis `(...)`
-creates a new _capturing group_, numbered from left to right in order of opening
-parenthesis.
-Submatch `$0` is the match of the entire expression, submatch `$1`
-the match of the first parenthesized subexpression, and so on.
-These capturing
-groups are what `xo` works with.

 Okay, okay.
 Let's move on to something a little more useful.
 Suppose we had a
 configuration file called `servers.yml` containing some project information.